-Modernization Project 1 - Site Restoration and Parking Lot Improvements - After removal of 21 portables from the campus, the site requires some restoration and renovation of the parking lot.
+Modernization Project 1 - Site Restoration and Parking Lot Improvements - After removal of 21 portables from the campus, the site requires some restoration and recreation of the parking lot.
 The new lot will include accessible parking, improved drainage, and security fencing.
-Demolition of large concrete foundations under some of the portables is complete.
+Demolition of large concrete foundations under some of the portables is complete and coordination of the design with the solar installation in the parking lot is underway.
 Architect: Reyes Architects, Inc. Foundation Demolition Contractor: APR Construction Inc.